SAP/spartacus-docs/_pages/fsa/features/agents/fsa-speak-to-agent.md

 ![CmsSyncPilotComponent]({{ site.baseurl }}/assets/images/fsa/agents/CmsSyncPilotComponent2.png)

-For detailed information on how to configure the `CmsSyncPilotComponent`, see the [Speak to an Agent](https://help.sap.com/viewer/a7d0f0c5faa44002bf81e1a9a91c77e2/LATEST/en-US/2b40d357decb414faee9e7da240bb5c9.html) documentation on the SAP Help Portal.
+For detailed information on how to configure the `CmsSyncPilotComponent`using Backoffice, see the [Speak to an Agent](https://help.sap.com/viewer/a7d0f0c5faa44002bf81e1a9a91c77e2/LATEST/en-US/2b40d357decb414faee9e7da240bb5c9.html) documentation on the SAP Help Portal.

 ### GenericSyncPilotComponent